 Also in the Iron Mask cast: the capable Belle Bennett, former Fairbanks leading lady Marguerite De La Motte, Dorothy Revier, Nigel De Brulier, Gordon Thorpe (as the twins), the always pleasant William Bakewell, and veteran Florence Turner, a major star in the 1910s but reduced to minor supporting parts by the late ’20s.

-The Iron Mask marked Fairbanks’ last silent film appearance and his last “straight” swashbuckling role.
+The Iron Mask marked Fairbanks’ last silent film appearance (originally released with brief dialogue sequences) and his last “straight” swashbuckling role.
 (He’d sort of parody his former bouncingly amorous self in the 1934 talkie The Private Life of Don Juan.)
 The Academy screening will feature a print restored under the supervision of Brownlow and Patrick Stanbury, with a stereo musical score composed by Davis and the original sound prologue by Fairbanks.

 I dare you not be moved by the Iron Mask‘s bittersweet finale, which happened not only to be the end of the film but also to represent the end of an era.